 When IBS hit when I was 21, I found I could digest fewer and fewer foods.
 And in my late twenties chemical intolerance got added to the long list of products I had to avoid: the slightest whiff of fresh paint, nail varnish, perfume, or air freshener had me bloating up in minutes.

 With all that intolerance, professional life became complicated.
 Especially as a Product manager for food products, where I was expected to taste food samples regularly.
 And where I had colleagues that wore perfume.

 It seemed like just a question of time before I would develop gluten intolerance too.
 So I cut right back on gluten, reducing even further my limited choice of diet.

-I just could not see that it could ever be possible to get rid of food intolerance.
+For me it was impossible to get rid of food intolerance.

 No more fructose intolerance: I can eat fruit again.
 Even apples, pears and melons that were absolute no-nos before.

-No more chemical intolerance: Much to the delight of my 2 daughters (and to my great relief) nail varnish and perfume are no longer a problem.
+No more chemical intolerance: Much to the delight of my 2 daughters (and to my great relief) nail varnish and perfume are no longer banished from our home.